Project of Fall 2024: "Capture and defend the flags game"

 Groups

 (The group leader is listed first.
 Follows name of the other students, then the name of the robot and finally the link to the website).
-Remaining: 4 groups of 2 students.

-- Maxime SKROBALA, Hector PanABIERES
+- Maxime SKROBALA, Hector PANABIERES. gitlab

-- Leonardo MOSQUEDA HERNANDEZ, Lilian VARINOT
+- Leonardo MOSQUEDA HERNANDEZ, Lilian VARINOT. gitlab

-- Matteo GHIA, khediri MOHAMED AMINE
+- Matteo GHIA, khediri MOHAMED AMINE. gitlab

 How do I borrow a robot?